Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 17:36 It almost got the joke out there first.

-17:39 So, the first thing is, recently had a lot of fun hanging out with Cecil Philip and Brian
+17:39 So the first thing is, recently had a lot of fun hanging out with Cecil Phillip and Brian Clark.

 17:45 Those guys wrote the VS Code course at Talk Python, which is an awesome course.